haridas/haridas.github.com/src/articles/pytorch-models-in-cpp-pipelines.md

 2. I want to Keep the model as external service, so I don't need to install all the model specific heavy dependencies with my service.
 3. Easy way to switch between these settings via environment variables.

+< Show sample of the docker file and its stages >

 ## API Abstraction

-UML diagram if possible.

 So like many such tricks and tips from the standrd software engineering concepts can be applied to make the ML model deployment and management of the project much easier for long run to maintain and iterate the models quality intependent of the actual pipelines.